 There are four different types of Excel Operators.
 These are:

-Each of these Operator types are discussed individually below.
+Each of these Operator types is discussed below.

 The Excel Arithmetic Operators and the order in which they are evaluated are shown in the table below:

 |^||The exponentiation operator||1|